Gertrud Hanna

 Gertrud Hanna (1876–1944) was a German activist and politician.
-She was a member of the Social Democratic Party (SPD) and represented it at the Prussian Parliament.
+She was a member of the Social Democratic Party (SPD) and represented it at the Landtag of Prussia.
 She also assumed various positions in different organizations.
 Following the Nazi rule in Germany she was dismissed from all of her posts and committed suicide in 1944.
 She described herself and other colleagues as follows: "We are in the first place Party members, secondly unionists, and finally, if at all feminists."

 Biography

 Hanna was born in Berlin on 22 August 1876 into a working class family and had two sisters.
 She left school at 14 and began to work in a publishing house.
 She joined a union of unskilled workers and became secretary of the Berlin workers' committee in 1907.
 Next year she joined the SPD.
 She was elected as the head of the workers' committee in 1909.
 Between 1909 and 1933 she was a member of the general commission of the trade unions and the federal executive committee of the German trade union confederation.
 During the same period she headed the women's secretariat of the confederation.